cis1950android/cis1950android.github.io/homeworks.md

 ## **Getting Started**

 Before anything, make sure to check our [Kotlin Style Guide](https://cis1950android.github.io/styleguide/), as there will be points in each homework for style (5%).
 Style is very important and we want to make sure everyone is writing concise and consistent code.

-Don't worry, you're not starting from scratch.
+Now that you got this out of the way, don't worry, you're not starting your code from scratch.
 Instead, you will be given a starter code (check setup section) in which you will go through a bunch of steps marked by the keyword _TODO_, in which you will be either completing missing code or writing functions.

  It is **very very highly recommended to go through them in the numerical order provided**.
 This will make your coding journey more coherent and enjoyable.
 You will notice that _TODO 12_ is placed in the middle of previous _TODO_ items, just skip it and get back to it after finishing _TODO 11_